Question:

 Remember that there are three components to a mortal sin: grave matter (which would apply here), full knowledge, and full consent of the will (see CCC 1854-64).

 The Church’s discipline is the same whether with Sunday Mass (CCC 2180–2183) or another holy day of obligation (see The Code on Canon Law [CIC], canons 1245; 1247–1248).
-That is, there can be mitigating or even exonerating circumstances if one misses.
+That is, there can be mitigating circumstances or ones that fully excuse if a person misses Sunday Mass.
 The latter would take place when a huge snowstorm prevents one’s driving to Mass.
 I recall in January 1978 in Ann Arbor, Michigan, that Catholic parishioners were dispensed from fulfilling their Sunday obligation because of a storm that dropped more than two feet of snow on the city and also precipitated (no pun intended) the University of Michigan closing its doors to classes for the first time in its long history.
 It also closed the city’s schools—including the Catholic high school I attended—for a week.

 God knows definitively whether a person who has missed Mass on a Sunday or holy day of obligation has done so with grave culpability.
 In addition, a person should typically be able to evaluate his actions in such a case.
 If he has any questions, a good priest can provide discerning counsel.